fed135/Kalm/README.md

 ---

-The framework is flexible enough so that you can load your own custom adapters, encoders or middlewares - say you wanted support for protocols like zmq or yaml encoding.
+The framework is flexible enough so that you can load your own custom adapters, encoders or middlewares - say you wanted support for protocols like zmq, WebSockets or have yaml encoding.

 ## Usage